 - American Institutions (0-6 units): US History, US Government, California State and Local Government requirements if not taken before transfer

-- Upper division GE, areas B, C and D (9 units): Look for courses required in the major that also satisfy UD GE.
-See notes.
+- Upper division GE, areas B, C and D (9 units): Courses required for the major may double-count if approved for UD GE.

 - Students entering this major with the AA-T in Child and Adolescent Development are not required to fulfill SF State Studies requirements.